pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 WebTransport is a cutting-edge API designed for efficient, low-latency communication between web clients and servers.
 It leverages the [HTTP/3 QUIC protocol](https://en.wikipedia.org/wiki/HTTP/3) to enable a variety of data transfer capabilities, such as sending data over multiple streams, in both reliable and unreliable manners, and even allowing data to be sent out of order.
 This makes WebTransport a powerful tool for applications requiring high-performance networking, such as real-time gaming, live streaming, and collaborative platforms.
 However, it's important to note that WebTransport is currently a working draft and has not yet achieved widespread adoption.
 As of now (March 2024), WebTransport is in a [Working Draft](https://w3c.github.io/webtransport/) and not widely supported.
 You cannot yet use WebTransport in the [Safari browser](https://caniuse.com/webtransport) and there is also no native support [in Node.js](https://github.com/w3c/webtransport/issues/511).
 This limits its usability across different platforms and environments.

-Even when WebTransport will become widely supported, its API is very complex to use and likely it would be someting where people build libraries on top of WebTransport, not using it directly in an application's sourcecode.
+Even when WebTransport will become widely supported, its API is very complex to use and likely it would be something where people build libraries on top of WebTransport, not using it directly in an application's sourcecode.

 ### What is WebRTC ?